Valegox/Valegox/README.md

 ## Hi there 👋

 Here you'll mainly find school projects; my public work on GitHub isn't representative of the work I've done on private or corporate repositories.
+However, it's still worth giving it a look!